Brocksamson4556/Movie-Store-Catalogue/README.md

 # Movie-Store-Catalogue
-SQL Script used to Organize a local Film rental stores inventory.
+SQL Script used to organize a local Film rental stores inventory.